bosch-engineering/off_highway_sensor_drivers/off_highway_premium_radar/README.md

 * **[driver_launch.py](launch/driver_launch.py)**: Starts the driver with the given parameters.
   * Arguments:
-    * **params**: Path to ROS YAML parameter file to load for driver.
+    * **params**: Path to ROS YAML parameter file to load for the driver.
 If not provided, default parameters from this package are loaded.

 ## Free and Open Source Software (FOSS)

-This library uses a modified `UdpSocket` class from the [udp_driver class](https://github.com/ros-drivers/transport_drivers/tree/main/udp_driver) to send and receive UDP frames.
+This library uses a modified `UdpSocket` class from the [udp_driver class](https://github.com/ros-drivers/transport_drivers/tree/main/udp_driver) to send and receive UDP packets.
 See the [FOSS documentation](foss_documentation/) for further information.

 [established-over-unconnected technique]:
 https://blog.cloudflare.com/everything-you-ever-wanted-to-know-about-udp-sockets-but-were-afraid-to-ask-part-1/